 It’s cold and there’s snow outside.
-Which makes a great platform for fist and second graders who will be analyzing snow flakes and the science of.
+Which makes a great platform for first and second graders who will be analyzing snow flakes and their science.

 Michigan Tech’s center for science and environmental outreach has been hosting the program for seven years, allowing elementary students to get a closer look and some of the inner workings of the world around them.

 “The classes are lots of fun for the students because they are hands on and investigative.
 They work together in groups and they learn about it in a different way than sometimes they would at school,” Chadde added.

 While younger grades are playing in the snow, grades 3, 4, and 5 will be studying electricity with several hands on activities.

 “More than just fun and games, the students will be actually designing electrical circuits, and looking for ways to produce alternative energy,” said Chadde.

 “Were going to be working with 3rd through 5th grade students and the lesson is going to be all about electricity.
 We will be exploring through hands on activities.
 Where electricity comes from, how it’s made.
 We’ll be using kilowatt meters to see what different appliances use in terms of electricity and how we can conserve that.
 And then the kids are all going to be making circuits and small electrical toys,” said Brian Doughty, Outdoor Field Trip Coordinator.

 Classes begin January 21st and run into late February, beginning at 4:00 PM.
 Registration continues through January 17th and is open to all elementary students above kindergarten.

 “Hopefully it sparks an interest in science in general but also in the fields of electrical engineering, computer science, things like that, and it’s kind of a primer for what they’ll be doing in middle school,” Doughty added.